 Today’s “Graphic Design Friday” video is about color.
 PrintPlace.com‘s graphic designer, Chambley, has five color combinations you should avoid at all costs.
 She points out that there may be some exceptions, especially when it comes to holiday designs, but says they should still be handled carefully.
 She gives some easy tips that allow these traditional colors and more in your next web or print design (without hurting your eyesight) Chambley also gives a resource where you can find tips on good color combinations.

-Watch the video below, or if you shouldn’t be caught watching videos at work, read the transcription that follows.
+Watch the video, or if you shouldn’t be caught watching videos at work, read the transcription that follows.

 What color combination do you think should never be allowed?
 Let us know in the comments below.